millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 Lambda Functions
 ----------------

-.. talk about map for the task

 Lambda functions are essentially one-time use functions.
-They look like:
+The syntax is:

 .. code:: python

     lambda arguments: expression

-So a simple power lambda function would look like:
+So a simple lambda function that computes a power would look like:

 .. code:: python